alan-turing-institute/data-safe-haven/docs/reference/checklists/security-checklist.md

 Tier 2: User can access full package mirrors

-Tier 3: User can only access whitelisted package mirrors
+Tier 3: User can only access approved packages

 ### This means:

 Tier 2: The user can access any package included within our mirrors.
 They can freely use these packages without restriction.

 Tier 3: The user can only access a specific set of packages that we have agreed with.
-They will be unable to download any package not on the whitelist.
+They will be unable to download any package not on the allowlist.

 ### Verify by: